This is an interesting chapter, working on the higher order functions rather than actually drawing shapes.

 In the first argument of `foldl', namely `foldl'

-I'm not quite sure what this question was trying to get at in this case, apart from beware of trick questions.
+I'm not quite sure what this question was trying to get at in this case,

 Let's try one more time with the last item, “map foldl”.